Introduction: Motorcycle First Aid Kit

 - *2-3x Ibuprofen 2x200 mg Packets - NSAID used for fever, pain or inflammation.

-- 1-2x Ammonia Inhalant - Useful for fainting (syncope), but given how stimulant it is, it's great if you're feeling sleepy, or want to prank a friend (don't).
+- 1-2x Ammonia Inhalant - Useful for fainting (syncope), but given how stimulant it is, it's great if you're feeling sleepy, or want to prank a friend while they're sleeping (don't).
 You simply smell the vapor which triggers an increase in heat rate, blood pressure and brain activity.

 - 1-3x Anti-Diarrheal (Diamode): It happens to the best of us in remote paradises.
 Hopefully it doesn't happen while riding.